szczyglis-dev/py-gpt/docs/source/models.rst

 To register custom LLM wrappers:

-- Provide a list of LLM wrapper instances as the second argument when initializing the custom app launcher.
+- Provide a list of LLM wrapper instances as the ``llms`` keyword argument when initializing the custom app launcher.

 **Example:**